WICG/html-in-canvas/README.md

 The descendant elements of the `<canvas>` are considered fallback content used to provide accessibility information.
 See [Issue#11](https://github.com/WICG/html-in-canvas/issues/11) for an ongoing discussion of accessibility concerns.

 Offscreen canvas contexts and detached canvases are not supported because drawing DOM content when the canvas is not in the DOM poses technical challenges.
+See [Issue#2](https://github.com/WICG/html-in-canvas/issues/2) for further discussion.

 **NOTE**: The current implementation of `drawElement()` and `texElement2D` does not taint the canvas and is not suitable for use outside of local demos.
 When using this feature in a DevTrial, take steps to avoid leaking private information.
 See
 [Issue#11](https://github.com/WICG/html-in-canvas/issues/5) for discussion of design options for preserving privacy.